SPaM-Skill-Issue/sota-backend/README.md

 SoTA or **S**ystem of **T**ournamental **A**thleticism is the software from IOC (Skill isuue?
 Group) which is part of Software Process and Project Management course.

 ## How to run
-Firstly, install the required packages using:
+1. Firstly, install the required packages using:
 ```
 pip install -r requirements.txt
 ```
+2. Then create a ```.env``` file according to sample.env given.

-Then, to run the app use:
+3. Lastly, to run the app, use:
 ```
 uvicorn main:app
 ```